grapevinetravel/grapevine_website/README.md

 # Grapevine

-The AI-Native Personal Assistant for Business Travel.
+The Smart Communications Platform for Business Travel.

 ## Tech Stack